Claudia Bauer: National Council

 On 9 November 2017, at the age of 22, she was the youngest member of the XXVI.
 Legislative period for the Austrian National Council promised.
 In the course of the formation of the federal government shortly after the National Council election, she negotiated on the ÖVP side in the Family and Youth Section.
 At the Bundestag of the Young People's Party on 25 November 2017, she was elected Deputy Federal Chairman.
 In the ÖVP parliamentary club, she acts as a youth spokesperson.

 In the 2019 National Council election, she ran behind ÖVP top candidate August Wöginger in second place in the list in the Upper Austria electoral district.
-Plakolm was re-elected to the committee, but in the XXVII.
+Bauer was re-elected to the committee, but in the XXVII.
 Legislative period, she is no longer its youngest member.
 Yannick Shetty of NEOS now holds this status.
 As part of the coalition negotiations for the formation of a government in 2019, she negotiates in the main group Social Security, New Justice and Poverty Reduction.

 In June 2020, she was designated as the successor to Stefan Schnöll as federal chairwoman of the young ÖVP.
 On 15 May 2021 she was elected with 94.39 percent of the vote for successor of Schnöll.